codingforeveryone/READMEs/contribution-workflow.md

 At first sight the process might seem complicated but it is a great exercise to practice contribution to future programming projects and ensures that all added changes are checked.

-## The Feature Branch Workflow
+##The Feature Branch Workflow

 The process used is called [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The basic concept of this workflow is that every change is treated as a new "feature" and made on branch dedicated to that change.
 Once the change is ready a [pull request](https://help.github.com/articles/using-pull-requests/) is raised.
 This pull request will be checked by another person and then merged into the master branch.
-After merging the branch is deleted, since it is not needed anymore.
+After merging the branch is deleted.

 The following picture visualizes the process of creating and merging a new branch for each feature or change: